False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Discussion

 \subsection{Alternative correction procedures}

 Apart from the Bonferroni correction there are a number of alternative correction procedures that aim to preserve more statistical power.
-Some of them do so by making additional assumptions that do not hold in the current context.
-However, others can safely be used as drop-in replacements for the Bonferroni correction.
-The Holm-Bonferroni correction, for instance, is more complex but preserves uniformly more power than the Bonferroni correction \cite{Holm1979}.
-However, in the simulations reported above the gain in power was never more then 1\% and we therefore decided to show results only for the simpler and more well-known Bonferroni correction.
+Some of them do so by making additional assumptions that do not hold in the current context, but others can safely be used as drop-in replacements for the Bonferroni correction.
+The Holm-Bonferroni correction, for instance, preserves uniformly more power than the Bonferroni correction \cite{Holm1979}.
+However, in the simulations reported above, the gain in power due to the Holm-Bonferroni correction was never more then 1\% and we therefore decided to show results only for the simpler and more well-known Bonferroni correction.